Seahawks cornerback Quinton Dunbar has been placed on the NFL exempt list. Here’s what that means.

 Rier said “the Seahawks, I believe, fully support the decision” to appeal.

-Rier said Dunbar was getting ready to board a plan to Seattle Monday to report to the opening of training camp Tuesday when he got word from the NFL.
+Rier said Dunbar — who had earlier this month gotten approval from the state to travel for work — was getting ready to board a plan to Seattle Monday to report to the opening of training camp Tuesday when he got word from the NFL.

 Here’s the official wording of what the list entails: